Made in China – and now sold there, too15th Jun '16

 Company: TeleAdapt Trading in: China and Singapore Sector: Electronics

-For nearly 20 years, TeleAdapt has made its power adapters, chargers and Wi-Fi connectors in China.
-Now it is waking up to the country’s potential as a market for selling them.
+For more than 25 years, TeleAdapt has made its power adapters, chargers and Wi-Fi connectors in China.
+It has now woken up to the country’s potential as a key sales market.

-TeleAdapt, formed by Brown with £5,000 of capital in 1992, now has a turnover of £10m, supplying specialist products to hotels for guests’ internet, power and media needs.
+TeleAdapt, formed by Brown with £5,000 of capital in 1992, now has a turnover of £10m, supplying specialist products to hotels for guests’ media, power and internet needs.
 With headquarters in Watford, it has 70 employees worldwide and operates in Hong Kong and Singapore as well as China.